kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/04-using-assets/articles/10-what-s-the-risk-of-investing-in-stocks/content.md

+# Using Assets
-# What's the risk of investing in Stocks?
+## What's the risk of investing in Stocks?
 When you choose to hold your money as Stocks, you’re investing in an index-tracking fund we’ve chosen — the iShares World Equity Index Fund, managed by BlackRock.

 ### What’s the risk?